 Throwing at high velocity places a high level of valgus force on the elbow joint, which may lead to cartilage injuries, inflammation, bone spurs, or even a tear in the ulnar collateral ligament.
 If an individual tears the ulnar collateral ligament he or she will still have full range of movement at the elbow, but they will not be able to throw at a high velocity.
 Hence the need for orthopedic surgical repair for a major league baseball player with this type of injury.

 Surgical repair of the ulnar collateral ligament is often termed “Tommy John surgery” because Tommy John — a pitcher for the Los Angeles Dodgers — was the first recipient for this type of orthopedic surgery in 1974.
 This form of orthopedic surgery typically involves reattaching the torn part of the ulnar collateral tendon and then taking a tendon graft from another part of the body (either the tendon of the palmaris longus muscle of the forearm or a segment of a hamstring) and threading it through holes that were drilled in the ulna and humerus.
 The tendon graft is then sutured in place in order to stabilize the elbow joint.
 Following appropriate physical therapy the repaired elbow joint may function perfectly, thereby allowing the athlete to resume throwing at a high-velocity.

 Following the lecture session my colleague and I talked for quite a while and as I drove home, I was convinced that he understood the importance of engaging students and getting them interested in more than just the “facts” of anatomy.
-If you're interested in learning more about some of the different ways you can engage your anatomy students, download my eBook - Breathing Life Back into Your Anatomy Classroom and check out some of my other blogs below.
+If you're interested in learning more about some of the different ways you can engage your anatomy students, watch my webinar - Promoting Problem-based Learning in Anatomy Education and check out some of my other blogs below.